chatswithjc/godisgood/content/en/docs/book/god-is-simple.md

 Matthew 6 introduces you into God's wholeness, God's simplicity and begs you to walk into it and let yourself be.
 Read it slowly and you will get the idea Jesus is trying to convey.

 “Be especially careful when you are trying to be good so that you don’t make a performance out of it.
-It might be good theater, but the God who made you won’t be applauding."
-Matthew 6 (The Message)
+It might be good theater, but the God who made you won’t be applauding." *(Matthew 6)*

 “When you do something for someone else, don’t call attention to yourself.
 You’ve seen them in action, I’m sure—‘playactors’ I call them—treating prayer meeting and street corner alike as a stage, acting compassionate as long as someone is watching, playing to the crowds.
 They get applause, true, but that’s all they get.
 When you help someone out, don’t think about how it looks.
 Just do it—quietly and unobtrusively.
 THAT IS THE WAY YOUR GOD, WHO CONCEIVED YOU IN LOVE, WORKING BEHIND THE SCENES, HELPS YOU OUT."

 **"Summing it all up, I'd say you'll do best by filling your minds and meditating on things true, noble, reputable, authentic, compelling, GRACIOUS—the BEST, not the worst; the BEAUTIFUL, not the ugly; things to PRAISE, not things to curse.
 Put into practice what you learned from me, what you heard and saw and realized.
 Do that, and God, who makes everything work together, will work you into his most excellent harmonies."** What you just read is in the Bible.
-God is into the beauty of simplicity.
-Philippians 4:8 (The Message)
+God is into the beauty of simplicity. *(Philippians 4:8)*

 Simplicity in its true meaning, and out of the frame of the four misconceptions I listed above, can be a powerful voice for God.
 Children are simple.
 The most passionate love is simple.
 Authentic emotions are simple, as opposed to neurotic and twisted manifestations of denial.

 ## How to Be Happy

-Psalm 119:1-8 (The Message) contains **THE SECRET TO BE BLESSED BY GOD.**
+Psalm 119:1-8 contains **THE SECRET TO BE BLESSED BY GOD.**

 > You're blessed when you stay on course, walking steadily on the road revealed by God.
 You're blessed when you follow his directions, doing your best to find him.